desihub/desimodel/doc/focalplane.rst

 The current inputs require a local svn checkout of the pos_settings directory of the focalplane repo (https://desi.lbl.gov/trac/browser/code/focalplane/fp_settings/pos_settings).
 This is a directory of python ConfigObj files, one per device.
+These file contain the measured arm lengths and angle ranges for each device.

 Additionally, the following DocDB files are downloaded and parsed.
+The positioner locations from DocDB 0530 are the designed locations in CS5.
 The petal verification files contain the mapping of fiber focalplane location to slitblock location.

 ==============   ===========